Variophon: Variophon in Use

+Martinetta, a precursor to the Variophon, built in 1975 by Jürgen Schmitz as a proof of concept for impulse shaping synthesis, developed by Jobst Fricke and Wolfgang Voigt in Cologne.

 The Variophon is used extensively on Talk Talk's third album The Colour of Spring.

 In 2006, Voigt and Fricke returned to the University of Cologne and presented the Martinetta in a series of short videos.